remibengtpettersen/Programutvikling/README.md

 Implemented a clearGrid function, available under the Edit dropdown menu.
 Added some popular, alternative rules (Life Without Death, Seeds, Diamoeba, Replicator, Day and Night) to the rules dropdown menu

 160318 13:45
 Moved Patterns out of src.
 Deleted the unreadable patterns.
-The FileChooser patternChooser will now have the Patterns folder as initial directory
+The FileChooser patternChooser will now have the Patterns folder as initial directory.

+160329 14:28
+Added GIFLib.jar to GoL project.